What is your favorite dish to create?

 Do you have any advice for future or current CIA students?

 Absorb as much as you can!
 Pay attention, take notes, save your notes.
 It’s easy to think you’ll remember all of it, but before you know it, all the information that you thought was locked tight in your mind starts to fade.
 You owe it to yourself or whoever else might be paying your tuition to take all the information you can with you into your post-graduation life.
 You may never have the opportunity to have the undivided attention of such talented Chefs again, so take advantage.

 What’s your best memory at the CIA?

 My best memory at the CIA was coming back after my internship and feeling like I finally had a sense of focus about where I wanted my career to go.
 I always knew I wanted to work in the food industry in some way, but that field is vast, and contains many options.
 Being able to narrow that down, and coming back to school with that knowledge, brought such a sense of relief and purpose.
 I felt as though I was finally enjoying the experience.

-Photo: Sarah Baldwin, CIA baking and pastry arts alumni and Creative Director at Ron Ben-Israel Cakes, New York, NY.
+Photo: Sarah Baldwin, CIA baking and pastry arts alumni and creative director at Ron Ben-Israel Cakes, New York City.